Structure Learning for Directed Trees: Bounding the Identifiability Gap

 \end{restatable} It follows that the full graph score gaps and identifiability gaps associated with the different score functions satisfy a similar ordering.
-Thus, given that the underlying model is Gaussian, a strictly positive entropy identifiability gap implies that the Gaussian identifiability gap is strictly positive.
+Thus, given that the underlying model is an causal additive tree model with Gaussian noise, a strictly positive entropy identifiability gap implies that the Gaussian identifiability gap is strictly positive.
 It is, however, not possible to establish strict positivity of the conditional entropy identifiability gap; see \Cref{rmk:ConditionalEntropyRebane} in \Cref{sec:AppDetails}.
 Therefore, we focus on establishing a lower bound for the entropy identifiability gap that is tighter than that given by the conditional entropy identifiability gap.

 In general, we cannot use node-wise comparisons of the scores of two graphs to bound the identifiability gap (the reason is that in general a node receives a better score in a graph, where it has a parent, compared to a graph, where it does not; see \Cref{ex:negativelocalscoregap} in \Cref{sec:AppDetails} for a formal argument).
 We start by analyzing the identifiability gap in models with two variables.